dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

-### Forensic analysis of the 450/25 run with the  REFACTOR SSH3 code above
+### Forensic analysis of the 450/25 run with the  REFACTOR SSH 3 code above

 The testing with the 450/25 processes using the REFATOR SSH3 code above resulted in 4 total failures of the 450 instances.
 The good thing